 Future: if when entering a new Account/Contact, the system will not allow the user to Save if Account name not equal Contact.
 OR The system will auto load the Account from the Contact.
 BUT ONLY IF the user is HHS.
 Does this apply to all HHS agencies?

 If possible, on the Insert Account/Contact and Insert Account, default the ‘Look for Matching Records’ options to First Name and Last Name, not Email.
+Per Infor, this is not technically possible.
+They suggest that CC creates a feature request.

 Field Definitions